krakend/krakend-documentation/overview/installing.md

     dnf install -y krakend
     systemctl start krakend

-Current KrakenD version will run at least in Centos 7 and Fedora 24
+The current KrakenD version will run at least in Centos 7 and Fedora 24

 ## Debian and Ubuntu